 The Sutter Bypass is a floodwater bypass conveying Sacramento River flood flows from the Butte Basin and the Tisdale Weir.
 The bypass area is an expansive land area in Sutter County used mainly for agriculture.

 Tisdale Weir was completed in 1932.
 It is located along the left bank of the Sacramento River about ten miles southeast of the town of Meridian and about 56 miles north of Sacramento.
 Its primary purpose is to release overflow waters of the Sacramento River into the Sutter Bypass via the Tisdale Bypass.
 The fixed crest reinforced concrete weir is 1,150 long.
 The four-mile leveed bypass channel (Tisdale Bypass) connects the river to the Sutter Bypass.
-The crest elevation is 45.45 feet and the project design capacity of the weir is 38,000 cfs.
+The crest elevation is 45.45 feet and the design capacity of the weir is 38,000 cfs.
 Typically, the Tisdale Weir is the first of the five weirs in the Sacramento River Flood Control System to overtop, and continues to spill for the longest duration (California Department of Water Resources 2010).

 The Sutter Bypass, in turn, conveys flows to the lower Sacramento River region at the Fremont Weir near the confluence with the Feather River and into the Sacramento River and the Yolo Bypass.